Accessibility Statement

 Non-accessible content

-- The necessary alt text to explain images is almost fully available.
-However, often only the titles of the images are given, and no descriptions.
-The HfM is continuously working on adding descriptive alternative texts to the images on its more than 2,800 website pages.
+- The required ALT texts to explain images are almost all available.
+Often only titles are provided, but increasingly descriptions of the images are also being offered.
+The University of Music is continuously working on providing descriptive alternative texts for the images on its approximately 3,000 website subpages.

 - Only some videos have subtitles.
 Transcriptions are provided for individual audio files.